Choosing White Kitchen Countertops: Marble, Granite, or Quartz?

 Once we knew we were really, truly, finally going ahead with our kitchen remodel, I traveled a journey I think that many do: The kitchen countertop research journey.
 This is a looooong and windy road, my friends, with many stops and conductors with varying “truths” about countertop materials.

 Like may people, once I started really noticing countertops and knew I wanted something lighter and brighter, marble quickly earned my affection.
 Light, bright, white, happy, gray veined, and timeless.
 Then I learned marble stains and etches easily.
 So I turned to quartz.
 But it was too expensive and, well, kind of fake looking.
-So then I turned to granite, and that was my final decision, except it wasn’t because I was never 100% sure, and then the granite people kept putting us off and meanwhile quartz went on sale, and so we got quartz, and WE LOVE IT.
+So then I turned to a nice white granite, and that was my final decision, except it wasn’t because I was never 100% sure, and then the granite people kept putting us off and meanwhile quartz went on sale, and so we got quartz, and WE LOVE IT.

 That was the short version of our journey.
 Here’s the long version, along with some info that took me weeks (months?) to gather and process about each countertop material.
 Please note, I am not an expert!
 This is just what I learned based on hours and hours of online research and many conversations with professionals (some of which completely contradicted one another).
 But I thought I’d distill my research here just in case you, too, are looking for white kitchen countertops made from some kind of stone.
 And maybe, just maybe, I can save you a few hours of research on your own kitchen remodel journey.